A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Analysis of the 3 mm Data

-Introducing $x \equiv R/a$, one finds that $x=m/M_\text{tot}$ with $m$ the mass of a lighter black hole for the case where a heavier black hole emits a jet (smaller radius).
-Similarly, one finds $x=M/M_\text{tot}$ with $M$ the mass of a heavier black hole for the case where a lighter black hole emits a jet (larger radius).
+Introducing $x \equiv R/a$, one finds that $x=m/M_\text{tot}$ with $m$ the mass of the lighter black hole for the case where a heavier black hole emits a jet (smaller radius).
+Similarly, one finds $x=M/M_\text{tot}$ with $M$ the mass of the heavier black hole for the case where the lighter black hole emits a jet (larger radius).
+The total mass, $M_{\text{tot}}$, is obtained by using the relationship between the central stellar velocity dispersion and black hole masses \citep{FerrareseMerritt2000, MerrittFerrarese2001}.
+Using this relationship \citet{Noel-StorrBaum2007} obtain a total mass for 3C 66B of $1.9^{+1.0}_{-0.8} \times 10^{9}\ M_{\odot}$.
 Apparently, for the calculation of the chirp mass, these two cases reduce to the same answer due to a symmetry in $x(1-x)$ in the final expression